 - Fear - salespeople have a lot of self-limiting beliefs, discomforts and fears that prevent them from doing some of the things required to be successful in sales even after they have learned to do them.
 Is there any other role in the company where demons interfere with getting the work done?

 Sales Managers are stubborn when they insist that their years of hiring salespeople validates their gut instinct and because of their experience they will get it right.
 Yes - they can get it right as often as 50% of the time.
 With only 50% of salespeople hitting quota each year, sales is the only profession where employees can fail dramatically and still have a job.
-Unfortunately, as Elton John sang, "I'm still standing" is not KPI for sales success.
+Unfortunately, as Elton John sang, "I'm still standing" is not a KPI for sales success.
 Meeting or exceeding quota each year is.

 CEOs are stubborn because they refuse to hold their Sales Leaders accountable for eliminating mediocrity.
 That mediocrity includes not just the horrible quota achievement, but failing to meet forecasts and sales hiring results.
 How long would it take the CEO to fire the CFO if the CFO could only account for 50% of the company's money?